 There are numerous benefits to hosting a broker’s open house.
 Some of which, you are sure to enjoy.
 Even if you do not find a buyer for your home through the event.
 The benefits received from hosting a broker open house greatly outweigh the costs.
 Even if that means you have to buy lunch for a bunch of agents.
 An event such as this one is definitely worth considering when you are selling a home.
 Chances are, your agent has already recommended it.

 It is understandable to be a bit weary of the event at first.
-You may not know anyone personally who has hosted a broker’s open house.
+You may not know anyone personally who has hosted a broker’s open house, and you may be apprehensive due to COVID-19.
 Don’t fret.
 Your agent will walk you through everything that will happen at the event.
+They will ensure social distancing is adhered to and even provide crowd control products such as queuing stanchions and stanchion posts.
 And will hopefully ease any concerns you may have.
 Truly there is nothing to dedicate time worrying about though when hosting a broker’s open house.
 Everyone in attendance will be a real estate professional.
 All attendees have an interest in making all parties happy.

 For most listing agents, and sellers alike, the number one benefit of hosting a broker open house (aside from hopefully finding an agent representing a buyer who ultimately purchases your house) is the feedback you will receive from all agents in attendance.
 Every real estate professional in attendance at your event will be able to provide you with helpful and constructive feedback on how to make your home more attractive to potential buyers.